-My overall favorable impression of this unique publication is essentially unchanged since I reviewed the 2011 edition, about which I wrote:
+My overall favorable impression of the 2013 EMRA Antibiotic Guide is similar to that of the 2011 edition, about which I wrote:

 For almost any infectious disease, the text advises you about which antibiotic to use, along with the appropriate dose, route, frequency and duration.
 In addition, the text provides you with various alternatives and contingency antibiotic choices for special situations such as allergies, pregnancies, etc….